On the decomposable semigroups and applications: HNF-diagonalization of matrices

 That is, an HNF-diagonal matrix has the following shape:

-where for $i=1,\ldots ,t-1,$ $D_i$ is an HNF-matrix with non-zero columns, $\Theta$ are the null matrices with the corresponding orders and $D_t$ can be a null matrix or an HNF-matrix with zero rows and/or columns\footnote{To compute it, we only consider the non-zero rows and columns of $D_t.$}. \end{definition}
+where for $i=1,\ldots ,t-1,$ $D_i$ is an HNF-matrix with non-zero columns, $\Theta$ are the null matrices with the corresponding orders and $D_t$ can be a null matrix or an HNF-matrix with zero rows and/or columns. \end{definition}